-19. Protests and Penalties
+20. Protests and Penalties

-- 19.1 Any protest must be lodged in writing with the Secretary of the local trial committee and be accompanied by a fee as determined by Council each year which shall be returned if the protest is upheld. - 19.2 Such protest shall be dealt with by the Council subcommittee whose decision shall be final. - 19.3 In the event of any question or situation arising not provided for in these rules, the matter in question shall be dealt with by the Council subcommittee and any action taken shall be reported to the full Council within 14 days. - 19.4 Council may suspend or disqualify for such period as it deems proper or fine any member who commits any breach of these rules; or refuses to obey the Council; or of abusing or disputing a judge's decision; or of improper, unfair or other than sportsmanship-like conduct; or who may be the cause of any disturbance which may take place at any ground during the holding of any sheepdog trial. - 19.5 Any member so suspended or disqualified shall not be entitled to enter any ground or area where a sheepdog trial is in progress while they are under suspension and may be disqualified from competing at any future trials conducted under these rules.
+20.1 Any protest must be lodged in writing with the Secretary of the local trial committee and be accompanied by a fee as determined by Council each year which shall be returned if the protest is upheld.

+20.2 Such protest shall be dealt with by the Council subcommittee whose decision shall be final.

+20.3 In the event of any question or situation arising not provided for in these rules, the matter in question shall be dealt with by the Council subcommittee and any action taken shall be reported to the full Council within 14 days.

+20.4 Council may suspend or disqualify for such period as it deems proper or fine any member who commits any breach of these rules; or refuses to obey the Council; or of abusing or disputing a judge's decision; or of improper, unfair or other than sportsmanship-like conduct; or who may be the cause of any disturbance which may take place at any ground during the holding of any sheepdog trial.

+20.5 Any member so suspended or disqualified shall not be entitled to enter any ground or area where a sheepdog trial is in progress while they are under suspension and may be disqualified from competing at any future trials conducted under these rules.

-20. Hot Weather Policy
+21. Hot Weather Policy

-(refer to Appendix 8 for the SAWSDA Safety and Risk Management Policy and event check list)
+21.1 the SAWSDA Safety and Risk Management Policy must be followed and an event check list completed at each trial (Appendix 8)

-- 20.1 Animal and human welfare needs to be considered as a priority. - 20.2 If the predicted temperature is above 30°C on the day of the trial, the convener must consider making adjustments to the structure of the trial.
+21.2 Animal and human welfare needs to be considered as a priority.

+21.3 If the predicted temperature is above 30°C on the day of the trial, the convener must consider making adjustments to the structure of the trial.
 Any decision to make changes must be finalised by noon the day before the trial is due to start and made known to competitors.
-Competitors must also monitor the forecast and contact the conveners to confirm any possible changes. - 20.3 The temperature at the venue on the day also needs to be taken into consideration, including wind factors.
+Competitors must also monitor the forecast and contact the conveners to confirm any possible changes.

+21.4 The temperature at the venue on the day also needs to be taken into consideration, including wind factors.
 All Councilors present at the ground are to liaise with the trial convener and the judge to decide if an adjournment is necessary until it is cool enough for trialing to re-commence.

-20.4 The following will be enforced:
+21.5 The following will be enforced: